How to Install Jenkins on Ubuntu

 Obtaining the Jenkins administrator password.

-3. The system returns an alphanumeric code.
-Enter that code in the Administrator password field and click Continue.
+3. Paste the code in the Administrator password field in the Jenkins unlock page and click Continue.

 4. The setup prompts to either Install suggested plugins or Select plugins to install.
-It’s fine to simply install the suggested plugins.
+Itโ€™s fine to install the suggested plugins.

 Customizing Jenkins plugins after installation.